fralewsmi/cape-allocator/README.md

 - `SERVERLESS_STAGE`: defaults to `dev`
 - `CORS_ORIGINS`: defaults to `https://cape-allocator-ui.lewissmith-fraser.workers.dev`

-The AWS role needs permission to deploy the Serverless stack and its Lambda/API Gateway resources.
-Prefer GitHub OIDC over static AWS access keys so CI does not store long-lived credentials.
+Use GitHub OIDC rather than static AWS access keys so CI does not store long-lived credentials.

 ## Usage